kakorcal/notes/docker/concepts.md

 # Open questions

 1. How does linux-based docker image run on macOS?
-ANS: Seems like docker has a built in [VM](https://stackoverflow.com/questions/66618003/why-is-it-possible-to-run-linux-containers-on-docker-in-macos)
+ANS: Seems like docker desktop has a built in [Linux](https://stackoverflow.com/questions/43383276/how-does-docker-run-a-linux-kernel-under-macos-host) [VM](https://stackoverflow.com/questions/66618003/why-is-it-possible-to-run-linux-containers-on-docker-in-macos)

 ---